randymized/fsroute/README.md

 ```
 Such a tree would probably include more than one function and a more complex tree structure.

+### Determinate and Indeterminate paths

+Most paths are determinate.
+Requesting `http://example.com/foo/bar` results in the module at `/root-directory/foo/bar` being run.

+It is also possible to define indeterminate path handlers.
+If a module is defined at `/root-directory/foo/_DEFAULT.js` or in a tree like `{foo:{'*':fn()}}` all requests starting `http://example.com/foo/`, including `http://example.com/foo/bar` or `http://example.com/foo/abc/def/ghi`, even if not explicitly defined as a determinate path will pass through that handler.

+If indeterminate handlers are defined for both `http://example.com/` and `http://example.com/foo/` as well as a determinate handler for `http://example.com/foo/bar`, the request will first be handled by the root directory handler, then by the `foo` directory handler before finally being handled by the determinate `http://example.com/foo/bar` handler.
+This stack of handlers works as middleware.
+Each is called with a `descend` callback.
+The request only reaches the next handler if `descend` is called.
+See the [Directory default handlers](#default) section and the [Virtual directories](#virtual) section for more information.

+In addition to the obvious determinate `http://example.com/foo/bar` path, there are a couple of special case definitions.
+A determinate handler can be defined for `http://example.com/foo/` or for `http://example.com/foo` for cases where `foo` is both a directory and a specific resource.
+Determinate handlers may also be defined for URLs with extensions, such as `http://example.com/foo/bar.css` and specific to a given HTTP method.

 ### URL routing guide

 In the table below, `fn()` is an abbreviation for `function(descend){}`.
 The `descend` argument is optional.
 The function must either send a response to `this.res`, call `descend()` to descend to the next route handler or call `next()` to punt the request to the next middleware layer.